syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Ribbon-Form.md

 # Ribbon Form

+`RibbonForm` is an extension that replaces the default form to enable different Visual styles to the ribbon.
+This RibbonForm now gives similar look and feel of Microsoft office, to its controls.

 ## Appearance Settings

-EssentialStudio now gives a similar look and feel of Microsoft Office, to its Office controls, using RibbonControlAdv.
-This section discusses various appearance and behavior settings of the Ribbon form.

 <table>
 <tr>